omiq/arduino_sd_wav/README.md

-# Arduino wav audio with SD card
+# Arduino wav audio for Doctor Who Tardis using SD card
 Playing Doctor Who theme on Auduino ( wav audio sound samples ) using SD memory card and speaker

 **See it in action here:**